ZhouJiaHuan/mapnet/README.md

 ![tensorboard1](images/tensorboard1.png)

+# Experiments

-for training and testing, using the command below:
+For training and testing the model, using the command below:

 - training `mapnet` on `SevenScenes` `chess`